machingclee/machingclee.github.io/static/media/433-drag-drop.ab566b3f.md

 We defer the introduction of sensors to [#sensors]

 ###### Data for dragging logic
-The `id`s provided in `items` props will be used to calculate the dragging logic/animation, the `itemId` will be bound with the dragging component as follows:
+Refer to line-3 to 4 of [#one_region_orchestration], the ids provided in `items` props will be used to calculate the dragging logic/animation, those ids will be connected to the dragging component as follows:

 ```ts{3}
 const SortableItem () => {